miklevin/MikeLev.in/_posts/2025-02-28-fasthtml-fastapi-llm-over-training.md

 ## Tweeting Strategy, per Grok 3

+> It seems a shame the walrus said to write these long articles and to rarely
+> tweet them out, especially now that Grok 3 can grok it all.
+And so, I ask Grok
+> 3 for a tweeting strategy and successfully ask it to format the markdown for
+> here!

+**Me**: Okay, here's the article with you and Gemini chiming in.
+How should I tweet this article?
+Put in the correct #hashtags and @names to get the right people or organization's attention on this.

+**Grok 3**:

 ### Key Points

 - It seems likely that tweeting with specific hashtags and mentions will help reach relevant audiences.
 - Research suggests tagging @OpenAI, @AnthropicAI, @GoogleAI, @xAI, and @CursorAI will get the attention of key AI and web development organizations.
 - The evidence leans toward using #AI, #WebDev, and #Python for broader reach, with #FastHTML for niche targeting.